maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 Latest Linux kernel
 ~~~~~~~~~~~~~~~~~~~

-A month or so ago we have switched to Linux 5.7:
+A month or so ago we switched to Linux 5.7:
 https://github.com/maemo-leste/droid4-linux/tree/droid4-pending-v5.7

 After that, there were various regressions to figure out, the most painful ones